Creating Your First Project

 When you create an issue, you assign the issue a status such as In Progress or Completed.
 You can also associate an image with each status to help you identify them in the issue list or project summary pages.

-Is Closed State is used to identify issues that are complete and should show in the Change Log.
+is used to identify issues that are complete and should show in the Change Log.
 You can have multiple status values representing closed issues.
+When setting a status to

 Priorities represent the important of an issue, such as High, Medium Low.